jztang/memeify-team-1/README.md

 # Memeify

 Memeify is a Google Chrome a extenion that enriches your browsing experience with memes.
+It is designed to replace certain web page content with memes.

 ![Surprised Pikachu](images/pikachu-cropped.png)